QH-johnroot/email-template-code-assessment/README.md

 ### 2: Download the MJML [desktop client](https://mjml.io/download) or build in your web browser using the [online editor](https://mjml.io/try-it-live)

-### 3: Reference the following image paths for the design assets:
+### 3: Use the following absolute file paths for the images:

 **Logos**
 [Header Logo](https://raw.githubusercontent.com/QH-johnroot/email-template-code-challenge/main/images/logo.png)